IoT-MHWS/cws-map/README.md

 docker commit cws-map-builder-debug cws-map-builder:debug-latest
 ```

 Use this image to compile application.
 Can be done the same with mounts and running commands like in `Dockerfile.debug` or by creating a new image.

+First of all, copy necessary dependencies from first section.
+Then run.
 Commands in container if using volumes:

 ```bash
 conan install . --settings=build_type=Debug # should have all libraries installed